 The reason is that China holds one of the cheapest forms of energy: coal, and it's as cheap as 3 cents per kWh.
 Unfortunately, coal is one of the most egregious environmental contaminants.
 So maybe now the problem seems like a bigger one.
-Imagine how it's going to evolve in the future if we assume the same rate of for cryptocurrency expansion According to scientists, we could reach 2 degrees of global warming as fast as 2033, and that would lead to huge environmental catastrophes.
-The considerable energy demands driven by the Bitcoin revolution necessitate a strategic shift towards renewable energy sources like wind, solar, or hydroelectric power.
+Imagine how it's going to evolve in the future if we assume the same rate of expansion for cryptocurrency growth.
+According to scientists, we could reach 2 degrees of global warming as fast as 2033, and that would lead to huge environmental The considerable catastrophes. energy demands driven by the Bitcoin revolution necessitate a strategic shift towards renewable energy sources like wind, solar, or hydroelectric power.
 However, transitioning Bitcoin operations to rely predominantly on renewables poses challenges beyond mere geographical proximity.
-It raises critical questions about scalability and the availability of abundant, cost-effective renewable energy, particularly when compared to coal, which is notably abundant in China.
+It raises critical about questions scalability and the availability of abundant, cost-effective renewable energy, particularly when compared to coal, which is notably abundant in China.